kalekundert/vim-coiled-snake/README.md

 Usage
 -----
-Coiled Snake simply uses the standard folding commands.
-See [``:help fold-commands``](https://neovim.io/doc/user/fold.html) if you're not familiar, but below the commands I use most frequently:
+Coiled Snake works with all the standard folding commands.
+See [``:help fold-commands``](https://neovim.io/doc/user/fold.html) if you're not familiar, but below are the commands I use most frequently:

 - ``zo``: Open a fold
 - ``zc``: Close a fold